sta-analysis/sta-analysis.github.io/content/seminars/_index.md

 The seminar takes place **on Tuesday afternoons at 15:00** in **Tutorial Room 1A** of the Mathematics Institute.
 A historical list of seminars can be found [here](/archive/).

-**NB** Alex Rutar's seminar on the 16<sup>th</sup> of October will take place at 14:00 in Lecture Theatre D of the Mathematics Institute.
+**NB:** Alex Rutar's seminar on the 16<sup>th</sup> of October will take place at 14:00 in Lecture Theatre D of the Mathematics Institute.

 ### Spring 2025